GameCenter CX

-GameCenter CX (ゲームセンターCX, Gēmu Sentā Shī Ekkusu), also known as Retro Game Master in other regions, is a Japanese gaming-variety show television program produced by Fuji Television and Gascoin Company.
+GameCenter CX (ゲームセンターCX), also known as Retro Game Master in other regions, is a Japanese gaming-variety show television program produced by Fuji Television and Gascoin Company.
 The name is a combination of "game center" (the Japanese term for an arcade) and Fuji TV's call sign, JOCX-TV.
 It stars Shinya Arino, a member of comedy duo Yoiko, who plays home console video games from previous decades and usually attempts to get the game's ending within a single day.
 The show has been on-air since November 4, 2003, with a new episode airing bi-weekly at Thursday midnight on Fuji TV One.
 As of 2023, 20 DVD sets have been released in Japan.
 In 2008, Fuji TV was looking for international distributors for subtitled DVDs.

 Premise

 The show is presented as a gaming variety show which follows a commentary-based long-play format.
 Shinya Arino challenges several games from previous eras, presented by his producers to get each ending.
 He is supported by the show's assistant directors (referred to as ADs) and sometimes other staff, both via moral support and actual gameplay.
 He also is featured in segments interspersed throughout the episodes where he goes to local arcade centers, as well as segments where he does a variety of things, such as interviews with game designers, showcasing classic console hardware or games, or a made-up game show where the staff participates.